The Sacred Craft Group at Redeemer meet on the first Saturday of the month at 10am in the Parish Hall.

 Send us an email and we will try to answer them for you

-We have a new baby hat project.
+We have an ongoing baby hat project.
 Hats will go to local hospitals and folk who do not have enough right now.
 We already make adult hats and always need more.
 As we approach Spring it might seem like an odd project but we can never get too far ahead.

 The baby hats are for regular newborns and you are welcome to come and learn to knit or crochet in order to make them.
 We can share initial supplies to get you going.